This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Wire-cut EDM – 5”.

 c) both direct and alternating

 Explanation: In wire EDM, the conductive materials are machined with a series of electrical discharges (sparks) that are produced between an accurately positioned moving wire (the electrode) and the workpiece.
-High frequency pulses of alternating or direct current is discharged from the wire to the workpiece with a very small spark gap through an insulated dielectric fluid.
+High frequency pulses of alternating or direct current are discharged from the wire to the workpiece with a very small spark gap through an insulated dielectric fluid.

 8. The heat of each electrical spark generated during machining is around_____ Fahrenheit